 Patrick McDaniel is the William L. Weiss Professor of Information and Communications Technology and Director of the Institute for Networking and Security Research in the School of Electrical Engineering and Computer Science at Penn State.
 Professor McDaniel is also a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and Association for Computing Machinery (ACM) and the director of the National Science Foundation Frontier Center for Trustworthy Machine Learning.
 He also served as the program manager and lead scientist for the Army Research Laboratory’s Cyber-Security Collaborative Research Alliance from 2013 to 2018.
-Patrick’s research centrally focuses on a wide range of topics in computer and network security and technical public policy.
+McDaniel’s research centrally focuses on a wide range of topics in computer and network security and technical public policy.
 Prior to joining Penn State in 2004, he was a senior research staff member at AT&T Labs-Research.

 from WPSU December 4, 2018